MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 SHALL be represented in wire format, using decimal escape codes (e.g. \255) when necessary.

+When decoding values of unrecognized keys in the presentation format:

+* a character other than "\" represents its ASCII value in wire format.
+* the character "\" followed by three decimal digits, up to 255, represents an octet in the wire format.
+* the character "\" followed by any allowed character, except a decimal digit, represents the subsequent character's ASCII value.

 Elements in presentation format MAY appear in any order.

 ## SVCB RDATA Wire Format